 At edX, we are glad to welcome new learners to the edx.org or edX Edge websites, or to the edX mobile app, as well as to all of the other websites that use the Open edX platform to deliver courses around the world.
 We hope that you are as excited about online learning as we are.

-The purpose of this guide is to help with your transition to online learning.
+We hope that this guide helps you with your transition to online learning.
 The guide answers common questions about topics like getting started in an online course, earning certificates, participating in course discussions, and completing some of the exercises you may see in your course.

-This guide is continuously being updated and expanded.
+This guide is continually being updated and expanded.
 If you have any comments or questions about this guide, select Feedback on any page.

 A massive, open, online course (MOOC) typically uses videos and text to present course content, although you might also encounter other types of reading assignments, such as textbooks and online articles.
 A MOOC also includes assessments, in the form of practice questions, homework assignments, and exams.
 To help you share information, ask questions, and collaborate with other learners and the course team, course discussions are available.